 If a child wants a second degree or a master’s degree, parents often ask them to pay for it themselves or seek a scholarship.
 In the end, even those young people who are lucky to get funded through college have to pay for themselves for further studies.

 Therefore, if you spend a few years establishing a business, once it starts generating a stable income, you can enroll in a college of your choice and pursue the career you so much desire.

 Follow the three steps I have outlined to help yourself if your parents won’t pay for college.
 I know there are many other solutions suggested out there like seeking a scholarship or asking relatives to fund you but in the end, those are unsustainable options.

 If a relative funds you through college and you fail to get a job, how will you survive?
 What if you apply for scholarships and never get any?

 The business route is the surest way of having a successful future whether you eventually go to college or not.

-My story of how I dropped out of college gives details of how I struggled to establish my writing career after I left college.
+My story of how I dropped out of college gives details of how I struggled to establish my writing career after I dropped out of college.
 You can read it to get motivation if you have decided to go with the business route like I did.